Snowshoe hare: Vulnerability to climate change

 The habitat for some snowshoe hares has changed dramatically, leaving some habitats without snow for longer periods than previously.
-Some hares have adapted and stay brown all winter.
+As an adaptation to decreased snow cover, many snowshoe hares in these habitats stay brown all winter.
 Others, however, continue to turn white in winter.
-These hares are at an increased risk of being hunted and killed because they are no longer camouflaged.
+White hares in snowless habitats are at an increased risk of being hunted and killed because they are no longer camouflaged.
 Many people in the scientific community believe that snowshoe hare populations are at risk of crashing unless interbreeding speeds up the process of evolution to year-round brown.
 Other species who rely on the hare as part of their diet are also at risk.